MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-sendmessagetimeoutw.md

 If the function succeeds, the return value is nonzero. <b>SendMessageTimeout</b> does not provide information about individual windows timing out if <b>HWND_BROADCAST</b> is used.

 If the function fails or times out, the return value is 0.
-To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
-If <b>GetLastError</b> returns <b>ERROR_TIMEOUT</b>, then the function timed out.

-<b>Windows 2000:  </b>If <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> returns 0, then the function timed out.
+The extended error information is not reported reliably, in some cases <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> return <b>ERROR_TIMEOUT</b>, but in others cases it is not set so call <b>SetLastError(ERROR_SUCCESS)</b> before calling this API and handle the <b>ERROR_SUCCESS</b>.

 ## -remarks